unupingu/thermostatProject/README.md

 ## HEAT-PI-CONTROL
 ### Python-based Raspberry Pi thermostat application for home automation.

-To start de application in test mode use the follow commandon on the project path :
+To start de application in test mode use the follow command on the project path :
 `$ python3 -m heatPicontrol test`